AeRogue666/AeRogue666/README.md

 ## Latest Blog Posts

 I didn't post anything right now but maybe soon.
+(You can watch my portfolio too, there is updates, posts, projects)